 Research

-My research interests are in the field of Operations Research, specifically in applying advanced analytics, optimization techniques, and machine learning models to solve complex problems.
-I have always preferred and valued a multi-disciplinary approach; I believe that research which extends across several disciplines can bridge the gaps in our understanding, cultivate broader perspectives, and ultimately help foster innovative solutions.
+My research interests are in the field of Operations Research, specifically applying optimization techniques to machine learning models to solve difficult computational problems.
+I have always preferred and valued a multi-disciplinary approach; I think research which extends across disciplines can bridge the gaps in our understanding, help us see the bigger picture, and ultimately drive innovation.

 Unsupervised Embeddings, Networks, and LLM's for hypothesis generation